Using PowerMailChimp in the UCI

 The last step in creating the blast is to choose the MailChimp template that you want to send.

 Please refer to the MailChimp website for further information about creating email templates.

-Click on Select MailChimp Template and select the appropriate template from the Templates Lis, if needed you can preview the template by clicking Preview button.
+Click on Select MailChimp Template and select the appropriate template from the Templates List, if needed you can preview the template by clicking Preview button.
 Select OK to confirm you choice.

 Editing Email Content

-If you need to make a quick edit to the text on your template, like correcting a typo or changing a date/time, you can also edit the MailChimp template directly from within Dynamics CRM.
-Click on ‘Edit E-mail’ next to select MailChimp Template, make your quick edit in the pop-up window and click OK.
+If you need to make a quick edit to the text on your template, like correcting a typo or changing a date/time, you can do so directly from within Dynamics 365, but you will need to clone the blast first.
+Once you clone the blast, you will see the option to “edit email.”
+You will want to click on ‘Edit E-mail’ to select MailChimp Template, make your quick edit in the pop-up window and click OK.